AlfreddGco/keyboard-shortcuts/README.md

 ```
 sudo make install_service
 ```
+After this instalation, the service is enabled and program will start whenever the user logins.
+Also, the "kbd-shortcuts" command will be available in terminal

 ## Usage
 For adding, removing and showing shortcuts run the next commmand after installing as service:
 ```